ilagomatis/authentication-with-json-web-token/README.md

   * **AuthenticationRequest.java**
-    - the format of json needed for authentication (email & password)
+    - the format of json needed as input for authentication (email & password)

   * **AuthenticationResponse.java**